ganrad/nodejs-aks-cosmosdb-po-api/README.md

 ![alt tag](./images/B-08.PNG)

-Then copy the container registry name and image name below **Tags** and save it to your clipboard.
+Then copy the container registry and image name below **Tags** and save it to your clipboard.
 See screenshot below.

 ![alt tag](./images/B-09.PNG)

 4. Login to your GitHub account and access your fork of this repository.
-Edit file *nodejs-cosmosdb-po-service/values.yaml* and replace the value of attribute **repository** with the repository name you copied in the previous step.
+Edit file *nodejs-cosmosdb-po-service/values.yaml* and replace the value of attribute **repository** with the container registry and image name you copied in the previous step.

 ![alt tag](./images/B-10.PNG)